dbrown499/Eunoia-Front-end/README.md

 - Add their favorite pieces to the cart.
 - Check out seamlessly with a clean, intuitive interface.

-This app is built to make the shopping experience as effortless as possible for upcoming clothing brands a platform to shine!
+This app is built to make the shopping experience as effortless as possible for upcoming clothing brands.

 ---